-Most browsers are configured to automatically accept cookies.
+Most browsers are configured to automatically accept the placement of cookies.
 However, you can configure your browser to block these cookies and other site data.
 That said, the new settings will have no effect on cookies already installed on your terminal’s hard drive.
-You must therefore, if you wish, delete them via your browser if you wish to do so.
+You will therefore have to delete them via your browser if you wish to do so.

-To find out how to delete cookies in:
+To find out how to block and delete cookies in: